InspectorCaracal/SillyTavern-ReMemory/README.md

 ### API (Generation settings)
 ![image](https://github.com/user-attachments/assets/eacc04a0-41fc-48a2-acc4-6b3f9ca944a4)

+- **Profile override** - Select a connection profile to be used when generating memories and keywords.
+Uses your current API settings by default.
 - **Rate Limiting** - Configure a maximum number of requests the extension can make **per minute**, to avoid API throttling.
 Requests are evenly spaced based on this value.
 Set to 0 (default) for no rate limiting.
 - **Summary prompt** - The summary prompt is appended to the end of a chunk of messages or summaries when creating a summary.
 It's used by Generate Memory and by both stages of scene summaries.
 - **Keyword prompt** - The keyword prompt is used when generating a list of comma-separated keywords to trigger the memory entry.
 The generation is given an additional stop string of a newline to ensure that the content is only one line.